catastrophe-brandon/angular_12112017/notes.md

 Generally better to use CSS to control what should be displayed in terms of error msgs.

-# Accessing an object from a template
+## Accessing an object from a template
 Protip: Use @ViewChild
 If you just need to know the properties of ngModel you could review the documentation for Angular.

+## Template vs Reactive

+Reactive forms - manage controls and everything in the code.
+Template Forms - emphasis on managing things in the HTML template.